BigBoyRonics/ReformedClient/README.md

 With downloading the "RetardedClient" you agree to the following license terms:

-The RonicsExtention is completely free to use for personal and commercial usage.
+The RetardedClient is completely free to use for personal and commercial usage.
 You are not allowed to modify the code or steal it in any meaningfull way.
 Also, you aren't allowed to use any of the graphics outside of the extention.
 We are operating under german law.
 For more information please contact actuallyronics@web.de If you are not willing to agree to the earlier told terms, please uninstall RetardedClient and/or delete it.